 - The applicator of the cleaning solution should not touch your dog's ear

 - Cleaning the ears too often can dry them out

 What if my dog has an ear infection?

 Many dogs absolutely love to have their ears scratched and rubbed from the outside.
-They will lean in to allow you to really give ‘em a good rub and maybe even groan in delight.
-Sometimes, however, you can actually tell if a dog has some ear issues by giving them an outside ear rub.
-If your dog yelps or pulls away, it could be a sign of infection.
-If you notice redness, swelling, a foul smell, a lot of dirt, or discomfort, then your dog most likely has an ear infection.
-Call and make an appointment immediately to take him to the vet to get it treated.
+They will lean in to allow you to give a good rub.
+If you touch your furry buddy's ears and they yelp or pull away, it could be a sign of infection.
+If you notice redness, swelling, a foul smell, a lot of dirt, or discomfort, then your dog most likely has an ear infection or a problem like ear mites.
+Call and make an appointment immediately to take them to the vet to get it treated.

 Now that you know this preventative skill, you can be active in your dog’s ear health.
-With with your veterinarian’s guidance, you can help prevent an ear infection and learn to detect many health issues that accompany ear infections.
-As always, if you have any thought or worry that your dog might have a problem, do not hesitate to take him to your vet.
-At the very least, clean ears mean that your dog now has absolutely no excuse not to come when you call!
+With your veterinarian’s guidance, you can help prevent ear infection by removing bacterial build-up.
+As always, if you have a concern about your dog's ears, do not hesitate to take him to your vet.